 3. Using a fine-mesh sieve, strain the custard into a medium bowl.
 Stir in the Kentucky bourbon, salt and

-orange extract and Grand Marnier.
+orange extract and orange-flavored liqueur.
 Set the bowl over the ice water and stir until the custard is cold,

 about 10 minutes.
 Cover and refrigerate until serving.

 4. Grease a 9-by-13-inch baking dish.
 In a large bowl, whisk 3 eggs, honey and 1/4 cup sugar.
 Whisk in

 the balance of the half-and-half.
 Add the cubed challah, toss gently and let soak for 15 minutes.